Dominic Collins: Nine Years' War

 Determined to continue the fight, Archer and Collins left Kinsale and joined the forces of Donal Cam O'Sullivan Beare, who were still holding out with Spanish backing further down the coast at Dunboy Castle.
 To Juan del Águila's fury, Archer overruled the local Spanish commander and announced, in violation of the surrender terms negotiated after Kinsale, that Dunboy Castle would not be surrendered but that Clan O'Sullivan would continue holding it in the name of King Philip III of Spain.
 Juan del Águila was reportedly so incensed that he offered to personally help the English take the castle.

 In a letter to Robert Cecil, Sir George Carew, "could not forbear", according to Irish historian Proinsias Ó Fionnagáin, "voicing his almost superstitious fear of Archer".
 Carew commented, "Archer the priest conjures the foul weather, which I do partly believe, for the old men have never seen the like in May.
 If he remains in Dunboy I hope to conjure his head in a halter.
 He hath a fellow devil with him, one Dominic Collins, a friar, who in his youth was a scholar and brother to him that was last year mayor of Youghal.
 Every week that traitorly priest administers the sacrament to them; yet I hope to sow such sedition amongst them that they will break."

-Instead of falling into Carew's hands, Fr.
-Archer returned to Spain to seek further reinforcements, while Dominic Collins remained behind at Dunboy Castle with 143 Irish soldiers who were besieged by 4,000 English troops.
+Instead of falling into Carew's hands, Archer returned to Spain to seek further reinforcements, while Collins remained behind at Dunboy Castle with 143 Irish soldiers who were besieged by 4,000 English troops.
 After an eleven-day siege, Dunboy fell into the hands of the English on 18 June 1602.
 While all other prisoners were immediately hanged en masse, Collins and two other survivors were held prisoner.
-They were then taken as State prisoners to Shandon Castle, on the modern location of Firkin Crane, in Cork City.
+They were then taken as prisoners to Shandon Castle in Cork City.
 There, they were tortured and the two surviving Irish soldiers were executed.

-Dominic Collins, however, was far more valuable to the Queen's officials alive rather than dead.
+Collins, however, was far more valuable to the Queen's officials alive rather than dead.
 More than four months were accordingly spent deciding his fate.
 Determined upon the propaganda coup of having a Jesuit abjure the Catholic Faith in his very hometown, the Queen's officials removed Collins from Shandon Castle and brought him back to Youghal, a distance of 173 km.
 There, the Lord Deputy of Ireland, Sir Charles Blount, Lord Mountjoy, offered Collins a full pardon for high treason, the favour of the Queen, and promotion to a high position within either the Irish Royal Army or the Protestant Church of Ireland in return for taking the Oath of Supremacy and accepting the subservience of the Church to the State.
 To Lord Mountjoy's fury, however, theological arguments by Anglican clergy and even visits from Collins' relatives and their pleas with him to conform to Anglicanism and spare them from the shame of having a family member face a traitors death, did nothing to shake the prisoner's resolve.